Andy Russell (singer): Charities

 Although Russell was 4-F (unfit for military service) due to a broken arm that did not heal properly, he helped to raise funds for the war by singing at fund raisers.

 Russell came up with the idea for the different vocalists and big band musicians to form teams and play annual softball games for the Youth Welfare Fund, a charity.
 The Hollywood Chamber of Commerce organized the games for such teams as the "Andy Russell Sprouts" and the "Frank Sinatra Swooners" to play at Gilmore Stadium (which was demolished in 1952, when the land was used to build CBS Television City in the Fairfax District of Los Angeles, California).
 Other stars who participated were crooners Dick Haymes, Nat King Cole, and Mel Tormé; bandleader Harry James; dancer and actor Gene Kelly; and comedians Bob Hope and Mickey Rooney.
 Actress Jane Russell and Lois Andrews also participated as "Russell Sprouts" bat girls, while Virginia Mayo was a "Frank Sinatra Swooners" bat girl.

 Friendships

-One of the greatest thrills in Russell's life was not only to sing with his idol Bing Crosby, but also to actually consider him a close friend.
-Russell sang in a quartet with Crosby, Dick Haymes, and Jack Benny on the last's radio show.
+Russell sang in a quartet with Bing Crosby, Dick Haymes, and Jack Benny on the last's radio show.

 Della and he were close, long-time friends of tenor Mario Lanza and his family.
 The couples vacationed together at a ranch near Lake Mead, Nevada.
 In 1950, Russell and his wife Della were asked to be godparents to Lanza's second daughter, Ellisa.
 In an odd twist, Lanza developed an infatuation with the blond and glamorous Della, which inspired him to record his own romantic – and according to him, better – version of "Bésame Mucho" for her.
 By 1953, after standing by Lanza through the worst of his troubles, Russell's patience wore thin, and he cooled to the friendship.